TruffleMuffin/aws-ip-ranges/README.md

 ```
 This way when the class is initiated the latest version of the IP Range data from AWS will automatically be loaded.

+There is an internal throttle of 1 call per minute for the remote load on https://ip-ranges.amazonaws.com/ip-ranges.json.
+This is designed to prevent high concurrency/bad configuration causing large amounts of http traffic.